DomMc97/Classification-Fashion-MNIST/README.md

 Each image in the dataset belongs to one of C=10 classes with the following labels: T-shirt/otp, Trousers, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag and ankle boots.

 The dataset consists of 60000 images in the training set and 10000 additional images.

+## Clustering

+A notebook containing the K-means unsupervised clustering of the Fashion MNIST dataset.

+## Classification

+A notebook containing the classification of the Fashion MNIST dataset using a Multi Layer Perceptron(MLP) and a Convolution Neural Network (CNN).